The Hele-Shaw semi-flow: Introduction

 Our main result is that one can expand the semi-flow defined on graph domains to encompass highly diverse initial domains.
 The only condition is that the initial fluid domain is connected and its boundary is located between two horizontal hyperplanes (without any assumption about regularity).
 Furthermore, we will establish that this semi-flow exhibits numerous continuous dependency properties.

 One application is to consider domains that are not situated beneath the graph of a function.

-The main new aspect here is the construction of a {\em global in time} semi-flow, and the proof that this semi-flow will lead to the evolution of the fluid domain into a smooth subgraph after a certain time.
+The main new aspect in this paper is the construction of a general {\em global in time} semi-flow, and the proof that this semi-flow will lead to the evolution of the fluid domain into a smooth subgraph after a certain time.
 Specifically, we will prove that the domain is a subgraph after a period of time $T\ge 2C$ where $2C$ is the width of the strip in which the initial free surface lies (see~\e{C}) and analytic after a period of time $\kappa C$ where $\kappa$ is a geometric constant depending on a regularity result of Caffarelli for the obstacle problem.
 We conjecture that smoothness holds with $\kappa=2$.

 Given the generality of our framework, numerous scenarios are conceivable.
-For instance, the following one involves allowing changes in topology.
+For instance, one can consider scenarios allowing changes in topology.
 Specifically, we can begin with an initial domain containing multiple bubbles (see Figure~\ref{Fig:bubbles}).
 Over time, we will prove that this domain will evolve to the point where the fluid domain becomes a smooth subgraph (and thus simply connected).